windows-user0/shhbin/README.md

-# shhbin
+# shhbin.com

 End to end encrypted pastebin or gist.
 Open source.

-#### TLDR; Once finished this software will create provably secure sharing of text snippets with end to end encryption not exposed to any server🪄💫.
+#### TLDR; Once finished this software will create provably secure sharing of text snippets with end to end encryption not exposed to any server🦄💫.

 ##### To do list